image-rs/image-extras/README.md

 ## Fuzzing

 Fuzzing is not a priority for this crate and decoders may panic or worse on malformed input.
-Please do not open issues for crashes found by fuzzing, though PRs fixing them are welcome.
+Please do not open issues for crashes found by fuzzing, unless they are memory safety violations, though PRs fixing them are welcome.

 This is an intentional tradeoff to balance the inclusion criteria for new formats with maintainer time and effort.